A note on approximation in weighted Korobov spaces via multiple rank-1 lattices: Error analysis

 \begin{theorem} For $\alpha > 1/2$, $d \in \NN$, a collection of non-negative weights $\bsgamma=(\gamma_u)_{u\subset \NN, |u|<\infty}$, a multivariate approximation in the weighted Korobov space $H_{d,\alpha,\bsgamma}$ is strongly polynomially tractable in both the deterministic $L_{\infty}$ sense and the randomized $L_2$ sense if there exists $\lambda\in (1/\alpha, 2)$ such that

 \end{theorem}

-When the weights $\bsgamma$ have some specific structures, in particular, when they are either the product weights or the POD weights, the condition given in the above theorem can be simplified as follows.
-We refer to a recent work \cite{P25} for more refined analyses for the POD and SPOD weights cases.
+When the weights $\bsgamma$ have some specific structure, in particular, when they are either product weights or POD weights, the condition given in the above theorem can be simplified as follows.
+We refer to the recent work \cite{P25} for more refined analyses for the POD and SPOD weights cases.

 \begin{corollary} Under the same assumptions as in the previous theorem: \begin{enumerate} \item If $\bsgamma$ are product weights, i.e., $\gamma_u=\prod_{j\in u}\gamma_j$, strong polynomial tractability holds if there exists $\lambda\in (1/\alpha,2)$ such that